stevegrossi/stevegrossi.github.io/source/posts/2013-06-14-how-to-proportionally-scale-images-that-have-dimension-attributes.html.markdown

 tags: images, responsive design
 ---

-[How to proportionally scale images that have dimension attributes][1]

-A useful post by Roger at 456 Berea St. on proportionally scaling images even when they have width and height attributes hard-coded in the HTML (such as WordPress does automatically).
+A [useful post by Roger at 456 Berea St.][1] on proportionally scaling images even when they have width and height attributes hard-coded in the HTML (such as WordPress does automatically).
 I'd been using a PHP function to remove them on WordPress sites:

+READMORE

     # functions.php
     function remove_width_and_height_atts($html) {